[Infographic] 12 Ways Customer Service Affects Your Bottom Line

 7. Customer service improvement efforts should focus on improving communication and efficacy.

-8. News of a bad customer experience will travel.
+8. News of a bad experience with a company will travel.

-9. Many people share stories of poor customer service on the internet.
+9. Many people share stories about negative experiences on the internet.

-10. Excellent customer service will lead to better customer retention and lower churn.
+10. Excellent service leads to better customer retention and lower churn.

 11. The majority of executives understand the importance of providing excellent customer service.